« Blog

 Perinatal and Postpartum OCD

-Many people are familiar with postpartum depression and postpartum psychosis, but fewer people are aware of manifestations of OCD in pregnancy and postpartum.
+Many people are familiar with postpartum depression and postpartum psychosis, but fewer people are aware of the manifestations of OCD in pregnancy and postpartum.
 Postpartum Support International indicates that “Postpartum Obsessive-Compulsive Disorder (OCD) is the most misunderstood and misdiagnosed of the perinatal disorders[3]” .We see perinatal and postpartum OCD, where individuals may experience intrusive thoughts of harm to their unborn baby during pregnancy (e.g., “What if I fall down the steps?,” “What if I eat something during pregnancy that harms them?”), or they may experience excessive preoccupation with fetal movements.
 New parents may also experience intrusive thoughts of harming their infant (e.g., “What if I drop him over the railing?,” “What if I touch the baby inappropriately during a diaper change or bath?,” and “What if I drown them in a bath or suffocate them with a pillow?”).
 In contrast to what you might see in postpartum psychosis, these parents have no intent or desire to act on their thoughts, yet they continue to experience them repetitively.
 Consequently, new parents often experience feelings of guilt and shame, especially when others seem to only have adoration for the new baby.
-They may even avoid their infant or engage in safety behaviors in effort to keep them safe.
-If they share these thoughts with family, friends, or medical professionals, it is likely that well-meaning supporters may contact authorities or encourage hospitalization of the patient; both of which are unnecessary actions that reinforce the patient’s belief that they are a danger to their infant.
+They may even avoid their infant or engage in safety behaviors to keep them safe.
+If they share these thoughts with family, friends, or medical professionals, well-meaning supporters may likely contact authorities or encourage hospitalization of the patient; both of which are unnecessary actions that reinforce the patient’s belief that they are a danger to their infant.

 Important Factors to Consider in Diagnosis